fjp/fjp.github.io/_posts/2018-06-19-minimu9v5-rtimulib2.markdown

 ### Calibration

 Calibrate the magnetometer and the accelerometer using the buttons on top of the gui.
-A tutorial on how to calibrate these sensors is given in the Calibration.pdf in the repository.
+A tutorial on how to calibrate these sensors is given in the [Calibration.pdf](https://github.com/fjp/RTIMULib2/blob/master/Calibration.pdf) in the repository.

+## Future Work

+Instead of using the RTIMULib2 it should be possible to use the output from the mentioned [minimu9-ahrs](https://github.com/DavidEGrayson/minimu9-ahrs) program and create a ros node with this code.